GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Now run again your application and try the "Dismiss" button.
-It should work.
-What you experience now is the **unidirectional data flow** in React.
-You trigger an action in your view with `onClick()`, a function or class method modifies the internal component state and the `render()` method of the component runs again to update the view.
+Now run your application again and try the "Dismiss" button.
+What occurs now is called **unidirectional data flow** in React.
+When you trigger an action in your view with `onClick()`, a function or class method modifies the internal component state, and the `render()` method of the component runs again to update the view.

 ### Exercises: